Restore Your Bite, Improve Function

 Support and stability

-Implants are placed into the jawbone, providing stable support similar to natural tooth roots.
+• Implants are placed into the jawbone and may provide stable support designed to act like tooth roots.

 Jawbone preservation

-• Implants can help stimulate the jawbone, which may reduce bone loss over time.
+• Implants may help stimulate the jawbone, which may help maintain bone levels.

 • Bridges and dentures do not interact with the bone directly and may not prevent changes in jaw structure.